DerVogel101/wx-bmi/README.md

 We Provide a non AI version of the app that can be run without an API key, in a diffrent [branch](https://github.com/DerVogel101/wx-bmi/tree/no_ai).

+### Documentation
+The project is documented using docstrings and comments.
+The documentation can be viewed in the sphinx generated `./docs/build/html/index.html` file.
+At `./uml` you can find the UML diagrams for the project.

 ### Installation
 1. Clone this repository and step into the project's root.
 2. Create a new virtual environment: `python -m venv .venv`.